Can You Be Fluent in English with an Indian Accent? Understanding Mother Tongue Influence

 bodhisutra

-Look at all the TV news anchors - that's neutral Indian accent and that's as fluent as anything in the world.
-Hear Amitabh Bachchan talk or some of the young businessmen who are very articulate - all of them talk in neutral Indian accent.
+Look at all the TV news anchors—that's a neutral Indian accent, and that's as fluent as anything in the world.
+Hear Amitabh Bachchan talk or some of the young businessmen who are very articulate—all of them speak in a neutral Indian accent.

-To be fluent you need not copy either American or British accent.
-The idea goal is to have a neutral Indian accent.
-Neutral Indian accent doesn't have MTI but is not a copy of American/British accent.
+To be fluent, you need not copy either the American or British accent.
+The ideal goal is to have a neutral Indian accent.
+A neutral Indian accent doesn't have MTI but is not a copy of the American/British accent.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute